Streetscape and Utility Project FAQs

 • Over 230 water services and b-boxes identified to be replaced as part of the watermain replacements including upgraded water service pipe size and materials.

 The Village is coordinating with the Glenwood Station development project at the northwest corner of Crescent Boulevard and Glenwood Avenue.
-Glenwood Station construction started in 2023 and is anticipated to extend into 2025.
-The sidewalks and streetscape elements surrounding the development are planned to be completed as part of the development in the spring of 2025.
+Glenwood Station construction started in 2023 and is anticipated to be completed in early 2025.
+This includes the sidewalks and streetscape elements surrounding the development.

 Construction does disrupt normal business operations.
 When underground utility work is being done, the streets must be closed to vehicular traffic for periods of time.
 Temporary sidewalks and ramps are used during the project to maintain pedestrian access to each business.

-The Resident Engineer is on-site during construction and serves as a direct line of communication with the business owners regarding the day-to-day construction operations.
+The Village also has a Resident Engineer who is on-site during construction and serves as a direct line of communication with the business owners regarding the day-to-day construction operations.
 The Resident Engineer provides advance notice and coordination for upcoming construction operations in front of each business.

 At the Village Board meeting on January 19, 2021 the Board evaluated the project team’s recommendation for materials, public preference, durability, and cost to make the final decision on the materials for the streetscape.
 A herringbone pattern with a tumbled edge was selected for the parkway material as it compliments many downtown buildings and is durable and easy to maintain.
 The Board chose plain concrete for the sidewalk material due to its ease of replacement over time.
 The tree planter curbs will be a mix of granite in locations and precast concrete in other locations in order to control cost.
 The same materials are proposed to be used throughout all phases of the streetscaping project.